secretsciencelab/secretcampfire/docs/FAQ.md

+## How is it possible that `secret campfire` can run 24/7 for free?

+This wouldn't have been possible a few years ago.
+It's only possible now because we live an interesting time.
+What's interesting is that Internet has matured enough that the technology has become a commodity.

+Like they said in *The Incredibles* movie, "When everyone is super, no one is."
+Now that the technology has become a commodity, there is little value in the technology itself.
+The value has shifted to *providing a service* on top of the technology.

+Think about the biggest Internet companies.
+Where do they get their profits from?
+Yup.
+By providing you some service.
+Google, Facebook, Twitter, Instagram, etc. They provide you a service and their goal is to get you hooked to their service.
+Then they make money off you later.
+E.g. by selling your data to advertisers and showing you ads, or by making you pay for premium features.

+Because there are so many companies fighting to get you hooked to their service, the current trend is to let you use their service for free.

+And this is the key.
+Almost every online platform today gives you generous free quotas to run your web application.
+So, `secret campfire` was designed to take advantage of this.
+It's designed to be lightweight and modular, so that each of its components can live entirely within the free budgets of various platforms like Heroku, Google Cloud or Microsoft Azure.
+It's a win-win because we get a free ride while they get more people using their platform.

 ## Why does my blog go to sleep after a while, and why does it take a long time to start back up again?

 When you deploy your `secret campfire` blog on Heroku for free, they set you up on their free `Dyno`.
 By default, that gives you 550 free hours per month.
 And if it receives no traffic for 30 minutes, your `Dyno` goes to sleep.
 If your blog gets visited while asleep, it will wake up again after a short delay. (https://devcenter.heroku.com/articles/free-dyno-hours).